jketra/otus_cpp/hw3_print_ip/README.md

 std::make_tuple(0, 1, 2, 3) => "0, 1, 2, 3"
 ```
 - [x] Documentation for this project.
-- [x] Publish thml-documentation on github-pages.
+- [x] Publish html-documentation on github-pages.

 * To build this project, enable the `BUILD_PRINT_IP` option during generation:
 ```